Projects

 ```bash

-php bootgly project stop Sample_Project
+php bootgly project Demo/HTTP_Server_CLI stop

 ```